 - dvr ($ var, $return = false) - outputs information about a variable using on top of the page var_dump ($ var, $ return)

 - kpr ($ var, $return = false) - outputs information about a variable on top of the page using Krumo

 - dargs() - displays information about the current function arguments on top of the page using Krumo

 - ddebug_backtrace() - outputs the function callback stack on top of the page using Krumo

 - db_queryd ($query, $args = array ()) - db_queryd () function - is a debug version of db_query () which, after running the $ query, displays it on top of the page.

 Drupal For Firebug

 Drupal developers can also facilitate their work by installing the Drupal For Firebug module.
-If you install this module and a plugin for Firefox (Drupal for firebug), you can use the Devel capabilities in your Firebug.
+If you install this module and a plugin for Firefox, you can use the Devel capabilities in your Firebug.
 In my opinion, it is a very useful extension.

 To display information about the variable in the Firebug, you should use the firep($var, $your_message) function.